 THE ASSESSMENT OF SCREENING TESTS

 There are several criteria that aid in selecting and applying an appropriate screening test.1 (a) The disease should be common enough to warrant a search for its risk factors or latent stages because screening for excessively rare diseases may result in unacceptable cost-benefit ratios; (b) The morbidity or mortality (i.e., burden of suffering) of the untreated target condition must be substantial; (c) An effective preventive intervention or therapy must exist and should not encumber a more beneficial outcome when applied to the presymptomatic rather than to the symptomatic stage; (d) The screening test should be acceptable to the population and suitable for general, routine application.
-Many other criteria for an effective screening test could be added, such as maintenance of test accuracy over time and freedom ...
+Many other criteria for an effective screening test could be added, such as maintenance of test accuracy over time ...